ElliotGinge/elliotginger.com/index.md

 <div style="height:2rem"></div>

-This site is where I share the thinking behind that work — along with practical examples of how systems and reporting can be improved in the real world.
+This site is where I share the thinking behind that work, along with practical examples of how systems and reporting can be improved in the real world.

 <hr>